-The gallery is the primary representative of over twenty international contemporary artists and artist estates, including the estates of Hans Hofmann and Robert Motherwell.
+The gallery is the primary representative of over thirty international contemporary artists and artist estates, including the estates of Hans Hofmann and Robert Motherwell.

 The gallery’s principle focus is rooted in the modernist tradition with an emphasis on painting and drawing.

 In addition to showing primary market works by contemporary artists, the gallery mounts exhibitions by 20th century masters of historical importance.

 Since its founding, the gallery has also specialized in the resale of select works of art from seminal Post-War and contemporary masters.

 The gallery was founded by Will Ameringer, a former curator of the Baltimore Museum of Art and director of André Emmerich Gallery.
 Ameringer was later joined by Miles McEnery and James Yohe.